Gydetti/website-virtualcounsel/docs/building/designing/phase5-design-improvements.md

 **Evidence:**

-- Flat application of primary/secondary colors on secondary pages
+- Flat application of primarysecondary colors on secondary pages
 - Limited use of rgba opacity variants for depth
 - Buttons and interactive elements could have more sophisticated color treatments